gonzalezgarcia/gonzalezgarcia.github.io/_posts/2021-instract-post1.md

   - msca
   - fmri
 ---
+<style>body {text-align: justify}</style>

 **PLEASE, READ THE TITLE AGAIN!**

-<div style="text-align: justify"> Did you?
+Did you?
 If so, think about it for a second.
 Probably, it's your first time in this website, you did not expect such as subtitle, and still you did not have any problem in understanding and performing such action in just a few milliseconds.
 However, I could have asked you to do just about *anything*: touch your nose with your left pinky while looking to your right and singing [whatever song comes to mind](https://www.youtube.com/watch?v=I0PjuPu78rQ){:target="_blank" rel="noopener"}.
 Easy, right? this is just an example of how remarkably good humans are at following instructions,.
-But... **how does the brain does.. that?**</div>
+But... **how does the brain does.. that?**

 ![mindblow](https://media.tenor.co/images/b0aae6c2cf98ba2146231275e7479cfa/raw)